-- 295A Scientific Method (Fall or Winter of first year) - Ecology and Evolutionary Theory Requirement - One Advanced Anthropological Methods and Research Course (completed during first year) - One Additional Advanced Methods and Research Course (Must be completed by the end of the second year.
-Student may substitute a course in another department with advisor approval). - One Graduate Seminar in Archaeology or Cultural Anthropology (Tutorials that are taught in conjunction with undergraduate courses do not count toward this requirement.
-Must be completed by the end of the second year.) - Quantitative or Computational Requirement - Nine Quarters of Advanced Reading in Biological Anthropology (ANTH 294R; Students are expected to enroll in ANTH 294R every quarter prior to advancing to candidacy.) - Two Laboratory Apprenticeships (ANTH 298 or its equivalent in another department) - Six Quarters of Methods in Biological Anthropology (ANTH 216; Students are expected to enroll in ANTH 216 in every quarter prior to advancing to candidacy starting their second year.) - Nine Quarters of Seminar Series (Students are required to attend at least 8 talks per quarter in the Cultural Colloquia, Ethnographic Engagements, Arch-BioAnth Lunch Series, EEB Seminar Series, or EPS Seminar Series.) - Comprehensive Exam - Two Quarters as Teaching Assistant - Presentation of a Seminar on Proposed Research - Complete the Language Requirement - Pass the Qualifying Exam (see p.
-17)
+- 295A Scientific Method (Fall or Winter for first year) - Ecology and Evolutionary Theory Requirement - One Advanced Anthropological Methods and Research Course (completed during first year) - 202A Human Skeletal Biology - 203B Forensics and Bioarchaeology - 207A Methods and Research in Molecular Anthropology - 207B Methods and Research in Isotopic Analysis - Additional Advanced Methods and Research Course (Must be completed by the end of the second year.
+Student may substitute courses in another department with adviser approval). - One Graduate Seminar in Archaeology or Cultural Anthropology (Tutorials that are taught in conjunction with undergraduate courses do not count toward this requirement.
+Must be completed by the end of the second year.)

+- Quantitative or Computational Requirement

+- Nine Quarters of Advanced Reading in Biological Anthropology (Students are expected to enroll in ANTH 294R, Advanced Readings in Biological Anthropology, every quarter prior to advancing to candidacy.)

+- Two Laboratory Apprenticeships (ANTH 298)

+- Six Quarters of Methods in Biological Anthropology (Students are expected to enroll in ANTH 216, Methods in Biological Anthropology, in every quarter prior to advancing to candidacy starting their second year.)

+- Nine Quarters of Seminar Series (Students are required to attend at least 8 talks per quarter in the Anthropology Colloquia, Arch-BioAnth Lunch Series, EEB Seminar Series, or EPS Seminar Series.)

+- Comprehensive Exam

+- Two Quarters as Teaching Assistant

+- Presentation of a Seminar on Proposed Research

+- Complete the Language Requirement

+- Pass the Qualifying Exam